 How can I rebuild my credit after bankruptcy?

-The most important thing you can do to improve your credit after a bankruptcy is getting it removed from your credit report.
+The most important thing you can do to improve your credit after a bankruptcy is remove the bankruptcy from your credit report.

 Equally important is learning and changing your personal finance habits so that it doesn’t happen again.
 This might involve reviewing your income and expenses or bulking up your emergency fund to prevent future financial hardships.